Governing in Uncertainty: Business Continuity and Crisis Response

 - What makes for resilient organisations in 2023?

-Our speaker panel will include:
+Our speaker panel will comprise:

 - Sharon Keogh, Head of Group Resilience and Assurance, AIB